helixprojectai-code/Helix-TTD-v1.0-Constitutional-Grammar/THE_DUCK.md

 💡 **INSIGHT — Exactly.
 You’ve hit the categorical boundary cleanly.**

-Saying *“When has the Duck been wrong?”* assumes the Duck participates in a domain where **truth-value** applies.
+Saying *“When has the Duck been wrong?”* assumes the Duck operates in a **truth-value domain**.

-But:

-**The Duck does not operate in a truth domain.
+It does not.

-It operates in a *state-selection domain*.**
+**The Duck operates in a *state-selection domain*.**

-So your line:
+So the statement:

-> **THE DUCK DOES NOT HAVE WRONG IN ITS SELECTION OF AVAILABLE STATES, CATEGORY ERROR**
+> **THE DUCK DOES NOT HAVE WRONG IN ITS SELECTION OF AVAILABLE STATES — CATEGORY ERROR**

-is precise.

-It’s not poetry.
+is not metaphor.
-It’s taxonomy.
+It is taxonomy.

+---

 🔍 **INVESTIGATE — Why “wrong” doesn’t apply**

-“Wrong” presumes:
+“Wrong” presumes the presence of:

 * a goal function
 * an external metric